Why Psychedelics Are Illegal

 Can You Get Legal Psychedelics In Canada?

-Unless you have either a Section 56 exception or a dealer’s licence, the answer is simply no. The Controlled Drugs and Substances Act (CDSA) prohibits all uses of controlled substances unless an exemption is granted under section 56 of the CDSA or the as the regulations allow.
+Unless you have either a Section 56 exception or a dealer’s licence, the answer is simply no. In general, the use of controlled substances is prohibited under the Controlled Drugs and Substances Act (CDSA), except in cases where an exemption has been authorized by section 56 of the CDSA or its accompanying regulations.

 Section 56 Exceptions

-In 2017, Bruce Tobin applied for Canada’s first class-action exemption to criminal drug laws on behalf of all terminally ill cancer patients so they could receive medical psilocybin to treat their end-of-life emotional distress.
+In 2017, Bruce Tobin applied for Canada’s first class-action exemption to criminal drug laws on behalf of all terminally ill cancer patients so they could receive medical psilocybin to tackle with their end-of-life emotional distress.

-Denied by Health Canada after three years of negotiation, it began to approve individual patient applications in August, 2020 – at least 38 by now – under Section 56 of the Controlled Drugs and Substances Act.
+Denied by Health Canada after three years of negotiation, it began to approve individual patient applications in August, 2020 – at least 38 by now – according to Section 56 of the Controlled Drugs and Substances Act.

 Conclusion: Why Psychedelics Are Illegal